 Private Blog Networks

 The cousin to the link farm is the private blog network (PBN).
 Instead of enlisting the help of one site to host links, a PBN uses the collective power of multiple sites to create backlinks.
-This type of black hat SEO scheme seeks to exaggerate the number of backlinks a site has in an effort to rank higher, faster.
+This type of black hat SEO scheme seeks to exaggerate the number of backlinks a site has in an effort to rank higher, and faster.

 Someone looking to create a PBN will normally buy up expiring domains with established authority.
 Once they secure their network, they will create content that corresponds to what these sites already have hosted.
 They will work in links to their main website throughout this content.
 Even after all this effort, a PBN is unlikely to survive for long.
 Google is getting really good at tracking down these networks and shutting them out.